Where Should Contact Information be on a Resume?

 - Optimize your LinkedIn to be included on your resume

-If you are struggling with the entire resume writing process, check out our guide on How to Write the Perfect Resume in 2021!
+If you are struggling with the entire resume writing process, check out our guide on How to Write the Perfect Resume!